 The accompanying unaudited condensed consolidated financial statements of the Company have been prepared in accordance with U.S. generally accepted accounting principles (GAAP) for interim financial information and with the instructions to Form 10-Q and Article 8 of the Securities and Exchange Commission (SEC) Regulation S-X. Accordingly, they should be read in conjunction with the audited financial statements and notes thereto for the year ended March 31, 2017, included in the Company's Annual Report on Form 10-K filed with the SEC on June 28, 2017.
 The accompanying unaudited condensed consolidated financial statements include the accounts of Aethlon Medical, Inc. and its majority-owned subsidiary.
 All significant inter-company transactions and balances have been eliminated in consolidation.
 The unaudited condensed consolidated financial statements contain all normal recurring accruals and adjustments that, in the opinion of management, are necessary to present fairly the condensed consolidated financial statements as of and for the three months ended June 30, 2017, and the condensed consolidated statement of cash flows for the three months ended June 30, 2017.
 Estimates were made relating to useful lives of fixed assets, valuation allowances, the fair value of warrants, impairment of assets, share-based compensation expense and accruals for clinical trial and research and development expenses.
 Actual results could differ materially from those estimates.
 Certain amounts previously reported in the financial statements have been reclassified to conform to the current presentation.
 Such reclassifications did not affect net loss, equity or cash flows.
-The accompanying condensed consolidated balance sheet at March 31, 2017, has been derived from the audited consolidated balance sheet at March 31, 2017, has been derived from the audited consolidated balance sheet at March 31, 2017, has been derived from the casesarily indicative of the results to be expected for the full year or any future interim periods.
+The accompanying condensed consolidated balance sheet at March 31, 2017, contained in the above referenced 10-K. The results of operations for the three months ended June 30, 2017 are not necessarily indicative of the results to be expected for the full year or any future interim periods.